The Who in XAI: How AI Background Shapes Perceptions of AI Explanations: Discussion Implications

-\paragraph{Heuristics and Faith in Numbers:} As reviewed in Section~\ref{background_hcxai}, recent work began to understand people's perception and interpretation of AI explanations through the lens of dual-process theory~\cite{buccinca2020proxy,ghai2021explainable}: while XAI is often developed with an implicit assumption that the recipient will process each explanation through analytical System 2 thinking, in reality people are more likely to rely on System 1 thinking by invoking \textit{heuristics}--rules-of-thumb or mental short cuts, which leads to biases and errors if applied inappropriately~\cite{kahneman2011thinking,wason1974dual,petty1986elaboration}.
+Recent work (reviewed in ~\ref{background_hcxai} like ~\cite{buccinca2020proxy,ghai2021explainable}) has highlighted that while XAI is often developed with an implicit assumption that the recipient will process each explanation through analytical System 2 thinking (from dual-process theory~\cite{kahneman2011thinking}), in reality people are more likely to rely on System 1 thinking by invoking \textit{heuristics}--rules-of-thumb or mental shortcuts, which leads to biases and errors if applied inappropriately~\cite{kahneman2011thinking,wason1974dual,petty1986elaboration}.

 The notion of \textit{heuristics} can help us understand the potential reasons behind the two groups' different faith in numbers.
-On the one hand, the AI group seemed to have an instinctual response to numerical values; they assumed that the numbers possess all the information needed to manipulate, diagnose, and reverse engineer.
-There appears to be heuristics that strongly associate mathematical reasoning with not only logic and intelligence, but also something that could be acted upon (e.g., diagnosis).
+On the one hand, the AI group seemed to have an instinctual response to numerical values; they assumed that the numbers possessed all the information needed to manipulate, diagnose, and reverse engineer.
+There appear to be heuristics that associate numbers with logical intelligence, which could potentially be acted upon (e.g., through diagnosis).
 Such heuristics are likely formed and validated from their past experience working with numbers and algorithms.
-This heuristic is risky because, as we noted in Section \ref{sec:explanation_gen_description}, the numbers are Q-values and do not contain a lot of actionable information beyond a relative assessment of the quality of the actions available.
+This heuristic is risky because, as we noted in Section \ref{sec:explanation_gen_description}, the numbers are Q-values and do not allow much actionability beyond an assessment of the quality of the actions available.
 We return to this risk and highlight design implications to address this in the next subsection.

-On the other hand, lacking the AI background, some participants in the non-AI group seemed to have different heuristics to ascribe value in numbers.
-To them, the very inability to understand numbers signaled the presence of a higher-order intelligence.
-Here, the heuristic can arise from associating numbers with complex reasoning abilities and, thereby, higher intelligence.
-The non-AI group also lacks the requisite AI background to deliberatively think through NR's numbers (System 2 thinking).
+On the other hand, lacking the AI background, some in the non-AI group seemed to have different heuristics where their very inability to understand complex numbers was associated with the presence of a higher-order intelligence.
+The non-AI group also lacks the requisite AI background to potentially access and deliberatively think through NR's numbers (System 2 thinking).
 Thus, we see how different heuristics, tied to one’s AI background, can lead people to the same outcome—faith in numbers.
 Note that these heuristics are not an exhaustive list, but a starting point to understand how group differences connect to their AI backgrounds.